-For the desired product, all relevant information available on the primary, secondary and higher-order structure including post-translational (e.g. glycoforms) and other modifications should be provided.
+All relevant information available on the primary, secondary and higher-order structure including post-translational (e.g. glycoforms) and other modifications of the active substance should be provided.

 Details should be provided on the biological activity (i.e. the specific ability or capacity of a product to achieve a defined biological effect).
-Usually, prior to initiation of phase I studies, the biological activity should be determined using a suitable, reliable and qualified method.
+Usually, prior to initiation of phase I studies, the biological activity should be determined using an appropriate, reliable and qualified method.
 Lack of such an assay should be justified.
-It is recognised that the extent of characterisation data will further increase in later phases.
+It is recognised that the extent of characterisation data will increase during development.